 15.2.
 Comparability - over time

-It enforced the need for the following improvements: improved timeliness, with shorter deadlines for EU-SILC data submission;
+it enforced the need for the following improvements: improved timeliness, with shorter deadlines for EU-SILC data submission;

-reformulated precision requirements at national and regional level (NUTS2) for the at-risk-of-poverty-or social-exclusion indicator and the persistent-risk-of-poverty rate;
+it reformulated precision requirements at national and regional level (NUTS2) for the at-risk-of-poverty-or social-exclusion indicator and the persistent-risk-of-poverty rate;

-additional/ changed EU-SILC variables;
+additional/changed EU-SILC variables;

 For detailed information about significant changes and breaks in time series, as well as other changes considered relevant, please see the overview of breaks in series on the Eurostat website.